 - Decreased sweating (anhidrosis or hypohidrosis).

-- Reddish-purple skin rash in the area of the trunk of the bath (angiokeratomas).
+- The reddish-purple skin rash in the area of the trunk of the bath (angiokeratomas).

-- Personal and / or family history of renal failure.
+- Personal and family history of renal failure.

-- Personal or family history of “hot” or “hot” pain in the hands and feet, particularly during fevers (acroparesthesia).
+- Unique or family history of “hot” or “hot” pain in the hands and feet, particularly during fevers (acroparesthesia).